cirosantilli/linux-cheat/compile/gcc/index.md

     gcc -S a.c

-generates gas assembly code to a new file called `a.S`.
+Generates gas assembly code to a new file called `a.S`.

 ##-fverbose-asm